Concepts

 • human alias

-• current local path
+• current-machine path

 #codemesh tree